ballinloughdentalcare/ballinloughdentalcare/content/treatments.md

 Complete dentures are used when all the teeth are missing while partial dentures are used when some natural teeth remain.

-*Complete Dentures*
+*Full Dentures*

-Complete dentures can be either "conventional" or "immediate."
+Full dentures can be either "conventional" or "immediate."
 Made after the teeth have been removed and the gum tissue has begun to heal, a conventional denture is ready for placement in the mouth about eight to 12 weeks after the teeth have been removed.
 Unlike conventional dentures, immediate dentures are